jleipus/Game-Of-Life/README.md

 v2: Added graphical interface using Qt5.
 Size is fixed at 50x50, speed starts at 10 t/s but can be adjusted.
 Clicking on speed pauses game.

 v3: Clicking on a cell changes its state.
 Added cycle counter.

+v4: Size is now adjustable, field size and drawn view ar independent, many internal functionality changes, addded basic unit test for public functions.